Golden Rondelle Theater

 Milwaukee County Historical Society

-910 N. Old World Third St., Milwaukee; The region's only organization exclusively focused on the comprehensive history, culture, people and places of Milwaukee County.
-Featuring a collection of artifacts and archival materials, the society shares Milwaukee's stories at five distinctive locations.
-Open 9:30-5 Mondays-Saturdays.
-Hours at Trimborn Farm, the Curtin House, the Damon House and the Kilbourntown House historic sites vary by season.
-Telephone: (414) 273-8288; Website: www.milwaukeehistory.net.
+910 N. Old World Third St., Milwaukee; Founded in 1935 and focused on the comprehensive history, culture, people and places of Milwaukee County, it features a collection of artifacts and archival materials.
+The society shares Milwaukee’s stories at distinctive locations listed on the National Register of Historic Places.
+Offers education programs, exhibitions, a research library and special events.
+Open: 9:30-5 Mondays-Saturdays (Closed Sundays).
+Hours at historic sites vary by season.
+May close Saturdays in May-December for private events.
+Telephone: (414) 273-8288; www.milwaukeehistory.net.

 Old Falls Village Museum

-N96 W15791 County Line Rd., Menomonee Falls; The museum consists of a series of eight buildings that are maintained by the Menomonee Falls Historical Society and furnished with authentic artifacts.
+N96 W15792 County Line Rd., Menomonee Falls; The museum consists of a series of eight buildings that are maintained by the Menomonee Falls Historical Society and furnished with authentic artifacts.
 Open from May through September, except holidays; group tours by arrangement.
-Telephone: (262) 250-3901; Website: www.oldfallsvillage.com.
+Telephone: (262) 250-3901; www.oldfallsvillage.com.

 Old World Wisconsin